PSHE and RHE

 1. Develop safe and healthy relationships.

-Pupils will learn what a relationship is and the attributes required to develop positive relationships; family relationships, friendships and relationships with other children and adults.
+Pupils learn what a relationship is and the attributes required to develop positive relationships; family relationships, friendships and relationships with other children and adults.
 Pupils will develop their knowledge and understanding of respect, honesty, personal space and boundaries, the right to privacy and consent and the importance of these within all relationships.
 Having secure knowledge within these areas will enable pupils to understand what a safe relationship is, equipping them with appropriate strategies when faced with challenges.

 2. Gain knowledge and skills to make safe and informed decisions.

-4.Develop financial knowledge and understanding to support them in later life.
+4. Develop financial knowledge and understanding to support them in later life.

 5. Gain confidence and self-esteem.